seqan/seqan3/doc/tutorial/07_sequence_file/index.md

 \include doc/tutorial/07_sequence_file/example.embl

-In SeqAn we provide the seqan3::format_embl to read sequence files in EMBL format.
+In SeqAn we provide the `seqan3::format_embl` to read sequence files in EMBL format.

 ### File extensions

-The formerly introduced formats can be identified by the following file name extensions (this is important for automatic format detection from a file name as you will learn in the next section).
+The formerly introduced formats can be identified by the following file name extensions (this is important for automatic format detection from a file name, as you will learn in the next section).

 | File Format | SeqAn format class   | File Extensions                                   |
 | ------------| ---------------------|---------------------------------------------------|